manuelJung/redux-ruleset/docs/advancedConcepts/nest_rules.md

 Since we now have our time-window when the rule is active, we check when the rule should be invoked.
 As the combination of `target` and `condition` tells us, the rule should be invoked whenever the user navigates and the target pages requires a login.

 So what happens?
-First we throw away the navigation-action (due to `position` INSTEAD).
+First we throw away the original navigation-action (due to `position` INSTEAD).
 It won't reach any further rule or middleware and doesn't get dispatched.
 Within the consequence we return a action that navigates the user to the login-page.
 Well, you might ask yourself why this action doesn't get picked up by the rule since it has the same action type (LOCATION_CHANGE) it listens to.
 Please read the chapter [manipulate actions](/docs/advancedConcepts/manipulating_actions.md) if you don't know.

 Additionally we add another rule within the consequence.
 Here we we wait for the login-action to happen, so we can redirect to the original route the user wanted to visit (the one, that required a login).
-We only want to keep this rule as long as the user stayes on the login page.
+We only want to keep this rule as long as the user stays on the login page.
 So we check in the `addUntil` generator function, whether the user navigates to another route and remove the inner rule if so.

 You might have wondered, why we use the consequence's `addRule` method instead of the global one.
 Well, this method is an overloaded version of the global `addRule` function.
 It has the ability to remove the inner rule, as soon as the outer rule will be removed.
+That can lead to really powerfull compositions.

+## Conclusion

+As you can see, nesting rules is a really powerfull feature to model any dataflow.
+Once learned such rules are extremly easy to read.
+But it requires a bit of training to know how to model such rule compositions.